peer-open-source/xara-docs/source/user/manual/model/elements/other/InertiaTruss.rst

 InertiaTruss
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command is used to construct an InertiaTruss element object.
+This command is used to construct an InertiaTruss element.

 .. function:: element InertiaTruss $tag $iNode $jNode $mr